Logarithmic Sobolev inequalities for generalised Cauchy measures: Rescaled generalised Cauchy measures

-This criterion has been developed by Bakry and \'Emery in \cite{BE}.
+We say that $(L,\Gamma, \nu)$ satisfies the curvature-dimension criterion, or Bakry-\'Emery criterion, $CD(\rho,\infty)$, with $\rho\in\R$, if $\Gamma_2\geq \rho\Gamma$.
+This criterion was developed by Bakry and \'Emery in \cite{BE}.
 It is sufficient to prove functional inequalities such as Poincaré, Beckner and logarithmic Sobolev.
-For more references about curvature-dimension criterion and functional inequalities, see \cite{BGL}, or \cite{ABCFGMRS} more specifically about logarithmic Sobolev inequality.
-The following entropy's representation formula, from \cite{ChL} for instance, summaries the situation.
+For more references about curvature-dimension criterion and functional inequalities, see \cite{BGL}, or \cite{ABCFGMRS} more specifically about the logarithmic Sobolev inequality.
+The following entropy's representation formula, from \cite{ChL} for instance, sums up the situation.

-\begin{prop}[\cite{ChL}] For all $\rho>0$ and $f\in\CC^\infty_c(\R)$, we have
+\begin{prop}[\cite{ChL}] For all $\rho>0$ and $f\in\CC^\infty_c(\R^n)$, we have